-If any form of battery failure is detected the red LED light will flash and the unit will "chirp" one time, followed by the warning message "LOW BATTERY".
+If any form of battery failure is detected the red LED light will flash and the unit will "chirp" one time, followed by the warning message "LOW BATTERY!
+PILE FAIBLE!".
 This cycle will occur once every minute for the first hour.
 After the first hour, the red LED light will continue flashing accompanied by the chirp only sound every 60 seconds.
-The voice message "LOW BATTERY" will sound once every fifteen minutes during the chirp only cycle, and will continue for at least seven days.
+The voice message "LOW BATTERY!
+PILE FAIBLE!" will sound once every fifteen minutes during the chirp only cycle, and will continue for at least seven days.

-If the red LED light flashes along with a chirp every 30 seconds, and is not followed by the voice message "LOW BATTERY" as described above, your unit has malfunctioned.
+If the red LED light flashes along with a chirp every 30 seconds, and is not followed by the voice message "LOW BATTERY!
+PILE FAIBLE!" as described above, your unit has malfunctioned.
 Call our toll free Consumer Hotline at 1-800-880-6788 for instructions on how to return the unit.

-A CAUTION: YOUR SMOKE/CO ALARM IS SEALED AND THE COVER IS NOT REMOVABLE!
+CAUTION: YOUR SMOKE/CO ALARM IS SEALED AND THE COVER IS NOT REMOVABLE!

-Note: If battery carrier Tamper-Resist feature has been activated it will need to be deactivated in order to change the battery.
-Refer to section 3 "Battery Carrier Tamper-Resist Feature" for instructions.
+Note: If battery carrier tamper resist feature has been activated it will need to be deactivated in order to change the battery.
+Refer to page 19 "Battery Carrier Tamper Resist Feature" for instructions.